What we were not allowed to see at R. Kelly's trial - KTVZ

 “The right to a speedy and public trial is fundamental in the US and the criminal justice process should not be shrouded,” Canaff told CNN.
 “Even in high-profile and emotionally charged cases, it is unusual for a judge to prevent the jury from being seen at all.”

-Kelly faces nine charges including racketeering and sex trafficking.
-He has pleaded not guilty to all charges and did not testify in his own defense.
+Kelly was found guilty of nine charges including racketeering and sex trafficking Monday.
+He pleaded not guilty to all charges and did not testify in his own defense.
 CNN has reached out to Kelly’s legal team for comment.

 The jury

-Note: Correction: An image caption on a previous version of this story used the incorrect title for Nadia Shihata.
-She is an assistant US attorney.